Underage DUI Attorney in Miami

 - Up to $2,000 in fines

 - Increased insurance premiums exceeding $200

 To ensure that your child is not subject to additional charges, such as minor in possession of a controlled substance, alcohol distribution, or soliciting alcohol, seek the counsel of a qualified underage DUI lawyer in Miami.
 Your child’s future could hinge on your choice of legal representation, so be sure to enlist the service of a lawyer who you can trust to defend your greatest and most prized treasure: Your child.

-Dedicated to Protecting Your Child's Rights & Future
+Dedicated To Protecting Your Child’s Rights And Future

-At Jonathan Blecher, P.A., I know that mistakes happen.
+At my firm, Jonathan B. Blecher, P.A., I know that mistakes happen.
 Children have futures that must be protected, and I can be trusted to defend the rights of young people who have been arrested for underage DUI.
-If you are ready to discuss your legal options for you and your child, do not hesitate to contact Jonathan Blecher, P.A.
-I have more than 30 years of legal experience and have an Avvo 10.0 Superb Rating.
+If you are ready to discuss your legal options for you and your child, do not hesitate to contact me.
+I have more than 40 years of legal experience and have an Avvo 10.0 Superb Rating.

 Call 305-321-3237 now to schedule a free case evaluation.